TBD54566975/incubation-wallet-rendering/CONTRIBUTING.md

   - environment -- please give details on what system you found the bug on
   - logs/metrics -- please provide logs and/or metrics of the bug as best as possible

-TODO @andorsk: Github templates will be added to support better structure around this.

 ### Style Guides

 - Files generally should have a descriptor for them as a set of comments.
 It